dbader13/academic-kickstart/content/post/20211202-UMCP/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "A. James Clark School of Enigneering, Silver Terps Renion, Celebrating the Classes of 1996 to 1981"
+title: "A. James Clark School of Engineering, Silver Terps Reunion, Celebrating the Classes of 1996 to 1981"
 subtitle: ""
 summary: ""
 authors: []